Kampbell/eclipse-javacc-plugin/sf.eclipse.javacc/readme_developer.txt

-4) Properties for Grammar files or Project point="org.eclipse.ui.propertyPages" class="sf.eclipse.javacc.options.JJPropertyPage" for "*.jj" files class="sf.eclipse.javacc.options.JJPropertyPage" for "*.jjt" files class="sf.eclipse.javacc.options.JJPropertyPage" for Project Properties
+4) Properties for Grammar files or Project point="org.eclipse.ui.propertyPages" class="rk.eclipse.javacc.options.JJPropertyPage" for "*.jj" files class="rk.eclipse.javacc.options.JJPropertyPage" for "*.jjt" files class="rk.eclipse.javacc.options.JJPropertyPage" for "*.jtb" files class="rk.eclipse.javacc.options.JJPropertyPage" for Project Properties

-   JJPropertyPage extends PropertyPage
+   JJPropertyPage extends org.eclipse.ui.dialogs.PropertyPage
    and provides a way to set JavaCC command line arguments.
    -JJCCOptions   for javacc arguments
    -JJTreeOptions for jjtree arguments
+   -JJDocOptions  for jjdoc arguments
-   -JJDocOptions  for jjdoc arguments -JJRuntimeOptions for Eclipse use of JavaCC
+   -JTBOptions  for jjdoc arguments
+   -JJRuntimeOptions for Eclipse use of JavaCC
     (Console, jarfile setting, Builder)

-   JJPropertyPage sets up a TabFolder to show 4 tabs for these 4 classes.
+   JJPropertyPage sets up a TabFolder to show 4 tabs for these 5 classes.
-   3 of them (JJCCOptions, JJTreeOptions, JJDocOptions) extends JJAbstractTab to share a lot of methods.
+   4 of them (JJCCOptions, JJTreeOptions, JJDocOptions, JTBOptions) extends JJAbstractTab to share a lot of methods.
    JJRuntimeOptions extends directly Composite.

-   These classes use OptionSet which manages a set of Option(s).
+   These classes use OptionSet which manages a set of Options.
    OptionSet provide a way to generate a CommandLine, which gather all the options in a single PersistentProperty which is set on the Resource.